PRIVACY POLICY

 • Financial and payment information where required for licensing or payment purposes.

-3.2 Clients (Production Companies, Brands and Agencies)
+3.3 Clients (Production Companies, Brands and Agencies) - We may collect:

 • Names and job titles of representatives;